Individual Budget

 How is Your Budget Determined?

-- New Regional Center Consumers: If you’re new or haven’t received services for 12 months, the IPP team will decide your needs and budget based on the average costs for similar individuals, unless you have unique needs that require a different amount.
+- New to a regional center or receiving no services: If you’re new or have not received services for 12 months, your IPP meeting will include a discussion about meeting your needs, and your budget will be based on the average costs for those services.

 Developing Your Budget